AOD-FAS/TDR-DATA/README.md

 processed advantage catalog to track a match rate which can be trended for improvements and analyized by vendor.

 Restrictions on access and usage of TDR data cause workadround issueswith.
-TDR data can only be stored on the Redshift servers behing the jump host on on a local computer harddrive
+TDR data can only be stored on the Redshift servers behing the jump host on on a local computer hard drive.
+Joining the large XSB enhanced Advantage table to TDR data is diffcult due to it's size and location on the other side of the jump host.

+#METHODOLOGY: